ibm-cloud-docs/Cloudant/offerings/gdpr.md

 {{site.data.keyword.cloudant_short_notm}} can completely remove all references and data for a document when required.
 This task is an operator-managed process called purging.
-Before requesting documents be purged, it's important to understand that purged documents *cannot be recovered* by
+Before requesting documents be purged, it is important to understand that purged documents *cannot be recovered* by
 {{site.data.keyword.cloudant_short_notm}} once the
 process is complete.

 > **Note**: The CouchDB purge API is not supported by {{site.data.keyword.cloudant_short_notm}}.

 In the context of GDPR, purging is only required if PI is used in a document ID.
-It's a bad idea for an `_id` to store PI for lots of reasons, but there are a handful of semi-valid use cases (for example, a unique email).
+It is a bad idea for an `_id` to store PI for lots of reasons, but there are a handful of semi-valid use cases (for example, a unique email).
 If possible, encrypt or pseudonymise data so it is opaque to {{site.data.keyword.cloudant_short_notm}}.